Weight Loss Surgery in Mexico: Risk Without Reward?

 Sometimes a deal is worth it, but when it comes to your personal health, saving money doesn’t come before your well-being.

-1. Mexico lacks many of the stringent healthcare regulations the United States requires, which means you’re walking into a lot of unknowns when you elect to undergo surgery there.
+Mexico has fewer healthcare regulations than the US, so there are many risks when opting for surgery there.
 Any surgery, no matter how minimal, always carries some level of risk for the patient.
 Morbid obesity automatically increases your risks.
-When it comes to surgery, you want the lowest risk possible.
+Also, when it comes to surgery, you want the lowest risk possible.
 Eliminate some risk by having your surgery performed in a properly regulated facility in the United States.

-4. Adjustable gastric banding often requires frequent visits post-surgery for adjustments.
-If your surgery is performed in the U.S., your surgeon will include these adjustments in the price of the surgery.
-If your surgery is done in Mexico, the post-op adjustments will be performed in the U.S., and will likely end up costing you additional hundreds of dollars out of pocket for each visit.
-This type of surgery really necessitates continuity between doctor and patient.
+Adjustable gastric banding often requires frequent visits post-surgery for adjustments.
+Your surgeon in the U.S. will perform these adjustments and include them in the price of your surgery.
+If you have your surgery done in Mexico, you will have to pay additional hundreds of dollars out of pocket for each visit as the post-op adjustments will be done in the U.S. This type of surgery really necessitates continuity between doctor and patient.

 While saving money on a surgical procedure is incredibly enticing, the risks outweigh the benefits.

 Your best bet is to look into financing options in the United States with a doctor who will work together with you throughout your entire weight loss journey.
-The surgery itself is only a small part of the equation that goes into helping you achieve your weight loss goals.
+Additionally, the surgery itself is only a small part of the equation that goes into helping you achieve your weight loss goals.
+Contact IBI Healthcare to learn more about weight loss surgery in USA.